 Competitors must exercise their own mountain judgement as to the appropriate action to take in case of any emergency, including but not limited to leaving a partner in a warm safe environment to seek help from others.

-If a running team wishes to use a substitute runner to complete the course (in case one of the team is injured, for example), then the entire team should restart that running route from the beginning.
+If an All-Rounder running team wishes to use a substitute runner to complete the course (in case one of the team is injured, for example), then the entire team (or non-injured runner) should restart that running route from the beginning.

 On the Dingle-to-Brandon-to-Dingle stage only, 'excess' members of the shore party (if the shore party is larger than 2) are allowed to leave the route at Mount Brandon ONLY to make their way back to Dingle together, while at least two runners must complete the entire route.

 Crew members may leave the boat at any stage (for example for work, illness, injury etc), provided that they have completed their mandatory peak, in which case the rest of the crew may complete the race with no penalty.